Brynta2001/PicoPlacaPredictor/README.md

 1. Execute the "main.py" file using a console or a python IDE.
 2. The console will ask you to enter the license plate, date and time separately.
-3. Enter the license plate, date and time with the specified formats.
+3. Enter the license plate like this: AAA-0999.
+4. Enter the date in this format: dd/mm/yyyy.
+5. Enter the time using 24H format: hh:mm.
-4. The console will display a message indicating whether the vehicle can circulate on the street or not.
+6. The console will display a message indicating whether the vehicle can circulate on the street or not.

 ## Modify the program to include holidays